IMPORTANT NOTICE:

 2022 (no trainee)

-2023 Mitchell Lycett, MPhil candidate (USyd)
+2023 Mitchell Lycett, MPhil (USyd)

 Associate staff

-- Ms Amelia Hook, Practice Receptionist
+- Ms Amelia Hook, Receptionist and Secretary

 Research and training